 Victims are legally entitled to seek money damages to compensate them for various types of harm as a matter of justice.
 However, knowing how to identify the defendants who have money to pay you collectively is no easy task.

-However, ELFPI Irvine remains dedicated to this mission, come hell or high water.
-Our goal is getting you and your loved ones the most money possible for your particular accident case.
+However, Ehline Law Firm Irvine remains dedicated to this mission, come hell or high water.
+Our goal is to get you and your loved ones the most money possible for your particular accident case.
 Our laser focus remains on catastrophic personal injury cases.

-As a sampling of our unique skills, our unique focal point will be about pedestrian accidents in Irvine.
-The reason we highlighted this specialty, is because of the increased dangers to pedestrians in Irvine.
-The California Office of Traffic Safety (“COTS"), and National Highway Traffic Safety Association (“NHTSA”) statistics illustrate grave dangers presented to hikers and passersby in burgeoning cities like Irvine.
+As a sampling of our unique skills, our unique focal point will be pedestrian accidents in Irvine.
+The reason we highlighted this specialty is because of the increased dangers to pedestrians in Irvine.
+The California Office of Traffic Safety (“COTS”) and National Highway Traffic Safety Association (“NHTSA”) statistics illustrate grave dangers presented to hikers and passersby in burgeoning cities like Irvine.